From an isolated lodge to a stylish hotel in Akuyeri…

-You’ll get a balanced take between luxury and reality on this posh working farm in south Iceland, which has been in the same family for seven generations, and which now concentrates on pony trekking as well as offering tours to nearby glaciers and waterfalls.
+You’ll get a balanced take between luxury and reality on this posh working farm, which has been in the same family for seven generations.
+It concentrates on pony trekking, as well as offering tours to nearby glaciers and waterfalls.
 The fourteen charming rooms have wing-backed armchairs and fires, and a veranda on which to relax.
 The restaurant is just as unfussy, serving a small menu in a relaxed setting.

 B&B doubles from 57,391 ISK (£405)

 00 354 487 8953, skalakot.is

 One of Iceland’s more affordable hotels, built to have a low environmental impact.
 Low-slung, grass-roofed and ten kilometres from the small town of Mývatn.
 Of the ninety two sleek, contemporary rooms, opt for the ones that overlook Lake Mývatn: the suites have their own hot tub.